 Unique Considerations

-- Environmental Impact: Be aware of local environmental regulations regarding the disposal of hazardous materials, such as asbestos or lead paint, which may require special handling and disposal methods.
+- Hazardous Materials: Be vigilant about identifying hazardous materials like asbestos or lead paint, which require special handling and disposal procedures.

 Special Equipment